-In the face of climate change and extreme weather events which continue to have significant impacts on agricultural production, climate-smart agriculture (CSA) has emerged as one important entry point to build resilience of agricultural households.
-We examine the relationship between CSA and food security of maize growing households in Uganda using the three waves of the Uganda National Panel Surveys data collected by the Uganda Bureau of Statistics.
+In the face of climate change and extreme weather events, which have significant impacts on agricultural production, Climate Smart Agriculture (CSA) has emerged as an important entry point to build resilience of agricultural households.
+We examine the relationship between CSA and food security of maize growing households in Uganda using three waves of the Uganda National Panel Survey data collected by the Uganda Bureau of Statistics.
 To understand the correlates of the adoption of CSA practices, we use a panel logistic regression.
-We further applied panel data analysis methods to evaluate the impact of CSA on food access and availability of maize farmers.
-We find a positive association between the adoption of all the four CSA practices and household dietary scores (HDDS).
-The number of months when a household has adequate food provision (MAHFP) was mainly affected by use of fertilizers and pesticides.
-While food consumption score (FCS) was primarily affected by legume intercropping and use of fertilizers on the maize plots.
-Although we show modest associations between the independent use of CSA practices such as adopting legume intercropping, improved seed, fertilizers and pesticides, we find that bundling CSA practices may lead to food security gains for maize growing households.
-The use of the different CSA combinations exhibited the strongest association between CSA and HDDS and FCS as less on MAHFP.
-The study findings have policy implications for targeting of maize farmers with suitable packages that can yield maximum gains for food security as well as maintaining environmental sustainability.
+We applied additional panel data analysis methods to evaluate the impact of CSA on food security among maize farmers.
+We find a positive association between the adoption of all our studied CSA practices and household dietary scores (HDDS).
+The number of months when a household has adequate food provision (MAHFP) was mainly affected by use of fertilizers and pesticides, while food consumption score (FCS) was primarily affected by legume intercropping and use of fertilizers on the maize plots.
+Although results show modest associations between the independent use of CSA practices and food security, we find that bundling CSA practices may lead to increased food security gains for maize growing households.
+The use of the different CSA combinations exhibited the strongest association with HDDS and FCS and a weaker association with MAHFP.
+The study findings have policy implications for providing maize farmers with suitable packages that yield maximum food security gains, as well as maintaining environmental sustainability.